lnw/nano-tori/README.md

 ### torus-simple

-Generate a subset of the possible tori which has undistorted hexagons.
+Generate the subset of possible tori which has undistorted hexagons, ie, where the angle between (m,n) and (p,q) is 90 degrees and where we can therefore omit p and q and provide only the length of the vector.

 ```
 usage: ./torus-simple <m> <n> <l>